devlaam/Leucine/README.md

 On projectJS the `ticker` runs by default.
 If you want to see the `server` in action, the source code has to be changed, for JavaScript does not allow arguments at startup.

+## Future
+This library will be a replacement for my other projects that use Akka at the moment.
+I will not try to copy Akka in any way, but changes in the design may still happen.
+I take feature requests as well, if motivated, and of course, bug reports.
+Please do not send a PR without consultation, for i lack the time to handle them.